Reman-Hogbisz/pi_watcher/README.md

 # pi_watcher

-A rpilocator RSS feed aggregator that posts to a webhook every 5 minutes if there is a new product to be found in the US.
+A rpilocator RSS feed aggregator that posts to a webhook every 5 minutes if there is a new product to be found.

 # Usage